…And then, he turned it on.

 I ran.

 Everyone seemed to collectively gasp.
-The prince just stood there in shock for a second.
-Nobody said or did anything.
-But then, there was a second gasp as he took off after me.
-My heart was pounding harder than a fusion reactor.
-Everyone seemed frozen in time as the prince and I sped across the dance floor and out the entrance doors.
+The prince just stood there in shock.
+Nobody said or did anything as I sped across the dance floor and out the entrance doors.

-The prince was still hot on my heels when I jumped into Rod’s SpaceFlyer and slammed the door.
-He sped away before I could even buckle my seat harness, leaving the prince standing on the edge of the platform, vainly trying to reach after us.
-After me.
+As I jumped into Rod’s SpaceFlyer and slammed the door, I could hear the footsteps and shouts of everybody running after me.
+Rod sped away before I could even buckle my seat harness, leaving everybody coughing in the smoke from the engines.
+I looked back and saw the prince standing on the very edge of the platform, vainly trying to reach after me.

 “So… how did it go?”
 Rod asked.